TheGreyhounds/PART1_Variables/README.md

 which accessed that memory from an address it found using our variable name.

-We also added strings together, or more precisely, we concated strings, meaning we appended one to the end of the other.
+We also added strings together, or more precisely, we concatenated strings, meaning we appended one to the end of the other.
 The "+" symbol acted as the function (though again with the technicalities, it's called an operator) and combined the memory from both variable addresses into